Standard least squares is one of several analytic techniques that you can select in the Fit Model launch window.

 By default, rows that have missing values for Y or any model effects are excluded from the analysis.

-Note: JMP Pro provides an Informative Missing option in the Fit Model window under Model Specification.
+Note: JMP provides an Informative Missing option in the Fit Model window under Model Specification.
 Informative Missing enables you to fit models using rows where model effects are missing.
-See Informative Missing in Introduction to Fit Model for details.
+See in Model Specification for details.

 When your model contains a random effect, Y values are fit separately by default.
 The individual reports appear in the Fit Group report.